-If there’s one thing I’ve learned from my many years of going to events and parties as a blogger, its that there is no such thing as too much advance planning when it comes to what you’re going to wear.
+If there’s one thing I’ve learned from my many years of going to events and parties working in the fashion industry, its that there is no such thing as too much advance planning when it comes to what you’re going to wear.
 That being said, I only really learned my lesson the hard way last year.

-James and his friends attend an annual black tie ball on NYE every year.
-It is probably the dressiest event of the year, but since last year was my first year going, I wasn’t sure what kind of dress to get and ended it leaving it until we were well into December before I began my hunt.
+Since I am usually pretty fashion-focused, I always tend to have a good idea if what I want to wear to a particular occasion.
+However, last year, In was focusing on so many other things that the Office Christmas Party was the last thing on my mind.
+I ended up leaving it until we were well into December before I began my hunt.
 BIG mistake.
-Since my size is such a popular one (apparently most women in the UK are a size 14), most of the dresses I liked online had sold out in my size, and those that hadn’t, were selling like hot cakes to the point that if I’d check back on one five minutes later, it’d be gone!
+Since my size is such a popular one (apparently most women in the UK are a size 14), most of the dresses I liked online had sold out in my size, and those that hadn’t, were selling like hotcakes to the point that if I’d check back on one five minutes later, it’d be gone!

 I eventually did find one I loved, but ended up paying through my nose, and to be entirely honest, I could have done without all the unnecessary stress.
 We all could.
 Which is why, this year, I’ve started planning ahead and doing things a little differently.
 Read on to see what my tips are on never being a stressy mess come December.